ozlemunalan/ionic2firebaseexampleapp/README.md

 "# intern-app-1"

-## Important !
+## Important !:

-"-Replace your own google-services.json file with located in project folder."
+-Replace your own google-services.json file with located in project folder.
 -You must be sure create a firebase account in link in the below:
 -https://console.firebase.google.com/
 -and same time you must be sure you have already got a facebook api key: